-Prenatally, diagnosis system is increase in turner syndrome but exists the significant ascertainment partiality in that underlying reason for prenatal chromosome analysis often impacts the validity of the findings.
-Ultrasound findings in prenatal turner syndrome that include the nuchal translucency (result is fairly specific), cystic hygroma (ultrasound findings alone can predict turner syndrome in 30-70% cases), coarctation of the aorta and/or other left-sided heart brachycephaly, defects. malformations. anomalies, polyhydramnios, oligohydramnios, and growth retardation.
+Ultrasound findings in prenatal turner syndrome that include the nuchal translucency (result is fairly specific), cystic hygroma (ultrasound findings alone can predict turner syndrome in 30-70% cases), coarctation of the aorta and/or other left-sided heart defects, brachycephaly, malformations, renal anomalies, polyhydramnios, oligohydramnios, and growth retardation.
 In both (nuchal translucency and cystic hygroma) case, ultrasound finding should be seen in autosomal trisomy syndromes and finding appears in which specificity for turner syndrome depends on gestational age.
 Due to specific ultrasound finding, 45X fetuses are discovered, "classic" phenotypic findings are likely.

-With the increasing of ultrasound finding, prenatal counseling is important because the loss of rate of spontaneous fetal for 45X fetuses.
-The quantity of TS occurring is as many as 3% of all the fetuses and hence later can cause around 10% of spontaneous loss of fetus including 99% of 45X embryos terminating spontaneously during the first and second trimesters.
+On the basis of ultrasound finding, prenatal counseling is important because the loss of rate of spontaneous fetal for 45X fetuses.
+The quantity of TS occurring is as many as 3% of all the fetuses and hence later can cause around 10% loss of fetus including 99% of 45X embryos terminating spontaneously during the first and second trimesters.